 Kicking Horse River is the premier white-water rafting location in the Canadian Rockies.
 Thrill-seekers will love steering through class 4 rapids, while families with younger children can coast on gentle class 1 rapids.

-The river is divided into three sections – the upper, middle, and lower canyon – and your rafting trip will be tailored to the level of thrills you’re after.
+The river is divided into three sections – the upper, middle, and lower canyon.
+Your rafting trip will be tailored to the level of thrills you’re after.
 Fed by glacial meltwater, Kicking Horse revs up during the peak of summer for an unbelievable ride.

-Numerous rafting companies operate along Kicking Horse River and its tributaries, and you’ll see soaring peaks, enormous icefields, rocky canyons, and other jaw-dropping landscapes on your journey.
+Numerous rafting companies operate along the Kicking Horse River and its tributaries.
+You’re sure to see soaring peaks, enormous ice fields, rocky canyons, and other jaw-dropping landscapes on your journey.